pixelesque 2 years ago

 It's true that the Nvidia cards have better intersection performance than ray/box tests, but I don't believe it's in the 100x ratio range which I suspect would be needed if the BVHs were that shallow and leaf nodes that large.

-• frogblast a year ago
+• frogblast 2 years ago

 I strongly suspect the reason Nvidia trees are so shallow is that NSight simply isn't showing the actual tree structure, probably because Nvidia considers that proprietary.
 It appears to just list all the leafs of a tree in a big flat list.
 But there definitely is a tree in there.

-• graffix a year ago
+• graffix 2 years ago

 At work I inherited a raytracer codebase with a severe memory bloat problem on terrains.
 The size of terrain BLASes is precisely what one would expect from a bog-standard BVH with branch factor 2, so I'm sure you're right.